Why Do Gearbox Seal Leaks Happen?

 This wasn’t the problem for this customer as the motor was plugged into a Nema adapter, which protected the sealing surface from anything on the outside getting in.
 So, on to the next possible reason.

-One of the most common reasons gearbox seals leak is not the seal at all.
-It’s actually a problem with the gearbox bearings.
-If bearings wear due to torque overload or lubrication problems or misalignment or excessive overhang load, then they can’t hold shafts and gears in place.
-If a shaft is deflected from the gear separation forces, it pushes against one side of the seal reducing seal pressure on the other side.
+One of the most common reasons gearbox seals leak is not the seal at all—it’s actually a problem with the gearbox bearings.
+If bearings wear due to torque overload, lubrication problems, misalignment, or excessive overhang load, they can’t hold shafts and gears in place.
+If a shaft is deflected from the gear separation forces, it pushes against one side of the seal, reducing seal pressure on the other side.

 In this regard, we asked the client to check the perpendicular tolerances of the motor flange plate and motor shaft.
 We’ve occasionally seen this tolerance to be excessive.
 So, when the motor is inserted into the reducer and bolted down, it exerts side forces on the input bearings, which wear over time and deflect the input shaft.